 Peacock Bass Characteristics

 Peacock Bass (Cichla sp.): 'Peacock bass' is a generalized name for a group of large bass-like gamefish native to an extensive tropical range in South America.
 They are not a true bass, but belong to a genus within the family Cichlidae.
 (For that matter,the largemouth and smallmouth bass found in North American waters are not bass either - they're sunfish.)
 Cichlids are a diverse family of tropical fishes found throughout Africa and South America.
-All peacock bass species are tropical fishes and thus temperature-sensitive, although several smaller species have been successfully introduced in tropical areas from Panama to Hawaii, with transplants swimming in many of the freshwater irrigation channels in Dade County, Florida.
+All peacock bass species are tropical fishes and thus temperature-sensitive, although several smaller species have been successfully introduced in sub-tropical areas from Panama to Hawaii, with transplants swimming in many of the freshwater irrigation channels in Miami and Dade County, Florida.
 There are significant color and pattern variations within many of the species and there is much confusion about common and local names.
 Until 2006, only five separate species of peacock bass were recognized A new revision of the peacock bass' taxonomy in 2006 has added 10 additional recognized species to the group and greatly aided anglers's understanding of their identification.
 Peacock bass are called tucunaré in Brazil, while other Spanish speaking countries use the term pavón.
 For more detailed information, see our peacock bass species guide.

 Several other species of peacock bass may be encountered in our exploratory and variety species trips.
-All are smaller than the giant Cichla temensis and most have very different behavior patterns.
+All are smaller than the giant Cichla temensis and most have different behavior patterns.
 For more, detailed information, see our "Peacock Bass ID Guide".
 The guide willl allow you to identify exactly which species you are encountering.

 CATCH AND RELEASE -- To insure the best fishing possible, a strict catch and release policy is in effect in all of our operations.
 Peacock bass species are very robust fishes.
 Studies have shown that peacock bass have a very low mortality rate after capture, however there is a higher mortality rate on mishandled or carelessly released peacock bass (mainly due to dolphin and piranha predation).
 We strongly encourage all anglers to fully resuscitate fish and be patient while guides release them in a secure place near structure.
 Our guides are well trained in fish handling and care.
 If you want to photograph, measure, or weigh the fish, the guide will hand the fish to you using a device called a BogaGrip, which does not harm the fish.
 Please keep your hands out of their gills.
 Your understanding and cooperation will ensure that all our fisheries remain as productive as ever.